Lombiq/Lombiq-Orchard-Visual-Studio-Extension/Readme.md

 ## Tools

 - Dependency Injector: when a class is opened in the editor you can inject a dependency with this feature.
 Type the dependency name, hit Enter and it will be injected.
 Can be invoked from under the Tools menu as "Inject Dependency".
+- Orchard Error Log Watcher: watches the Orchard error log and if the log file exists and is not empty then makes a button in the "Orchard Log Watcher" toolbar enabled which opens the error log using the default application.
+The feature can be turned off in the Options -> Orchard Log Watcher page.
+Turning the feature on and off also makes the related toolbar visible or hidden on the toolbar strip.

 ## Templates